 It’s an unsatisfactory outcome.
 I’d far rather have a database designed so that I can search it myself.
 It’s what I was there for!
 No-one else is going to be prepared to look as thoroughly as I would be, with archives searchable with up-to-date technology.
 However, archives rarely have this, which seems a waste of everybody’s time, and means that many historical documents will be going unfound.

-This is not specific to Duisberg, I should add – archives generally are frustratingly old-fashioned in their use of technology.
+This is not specific to Duisberg, I should add – archives generally can be frustratingly old-fashioned in their use of technology.
 Across this region, for example, nothing seemed to be searchable by a person’s name – and the people at another set of archives wouldn’t even try to search for a marriage certificate I was looking for, saying the search would take too long.
 Don’t ask me why they waste the space keeping documents they won’t even try to retrieve.

 Frustratingly, I am fairly sure there’s a lot more information of ours in the region’s archives (the family lived here for almost 30 years), but whether anyone is prepared to help us find it remains to be seen.